UglyBob79/daytime/README.md

 ## Usage

 This application could be used for multiple purposes, but the intent was to specify a schedule and then let other apps or Home assistant listen to state changes from the entity representing the current time slot of the day.
 This entity is currently hard-coded as `input_select.daytime_slot` and will be set up as read-only to prevent other apps or users from changing it.
-By default, the time slot can be any of the values `morning`, `day`, `evening` or `night`.
-The names and number of slots can be overriden in config.
+By default, the time slot can be any of the values `morning`, `day`, `evening` or `night`, but these names and number of slots can be overriden in config.

 ## App configuration